ThatGuyLLC/Solstice-Governance-1/docs/05-quarterly-reports.md

 > Part of the [Solstice Governance Repository](../README.md).
 This section is the archive of quarterly reports filed under the Community Reporting and Disclosure duty ([§4.1](04-quarterly-review-and-runbook.md#41-community-reporting-and-disclosure)).

 Every quarter, each Orchestrator files a report using the template in [§4.2](04-quarterly-review-and-runbook.md#42-quarterly-report-template).
 Filed reports are stored as individual pages in the [`quarterly-reports/`](quarterly-reports/) folder — GitHub lists every file in that folder automatically, so each new report shows up in the folder view the moment it is committed.
-This mirrors how the Fil+ [Allocator-Registry](https://github.com/filecoin-project/Allocator-Registry/tree/main/Allocators) lists one file per allocator.

 ## 5.1 How a report is added each quarter